Pakistan Hindu Panchayat: Hindus of Pakistan

-Hindus in Pakistan nowadays make 2% of the total population, roughly 4 million people.
-The Hindu minority has reserved seats in the National Assembly and can also vote for their local candidate.

-Hindus are mainly concentrated in the Province of Sindh where they form around nearly 8.73% of the population.
+As per 2023 Census, Hindus form 2.14 % of the population of Pakistan, about 5.2 million people.
+They are mainly concentrated in Sindh where they constitutes 8.81% of population.
+The Hindu minority are elected to National Assembly and Senatue under Minority reserved seats.

 Mission and Organization

 The PHP represents the Hindu community on social and political issues, bringing them together to protect their interests, advance education and opportunity and protect the basic rights and freedoms, especially of worship and assembly, of Hindus all over Pakistan.
+The organisation has .The organisation raises the issues raised by the Hindu community with the executive and legislative members. and protested against injustices to the community.

+The PHP has protested against the forced conversion of underage Hindu girls in Pakistan, abduction of Hindu members, etc.

 Representation with Government

 The PHP organizes support for the Hindu candidates in Hindu electorates, and lobbies the Government of Pakistan on issues important to Hindus, such as the security of temples, and contentious issues like protests against the abduction of Hindus for ransoms and forcible conversions.

 The PHP holds an annual national conference, and has branches in all Pakistani provinces, champions the minority rights.
 Another important and linked organization is the Pakistani Hindu Welfare Association.